 Container-growing figs is a fun project, a good way to begin growing fruit and also an easy way to grow a delicious and useful fruit plant with little space and only a pot!
 Would do well on a very sunny balcony or patio.

-What if you live in zones 5 or 6, and don’t want to protect a fig tree but still want to grow figs?
-Then choose our Chicago Hardy variety and plant in a sunny, protected location.
+What if you live in zones 5 or 6, and don’t want to protect a fig tree but still want to grow figs in ground?
+Then choose our Chicago Hardy variety and plant in a sunny, protected location and heavily mulch.
+Even if all the top growth dies back to the ground in a cold winter, it will resprout from the roots and bear some figs the falling fall.